nodeshift/nodejs-reference-architecture/docs/functional-components/transaction-handling.md

 transactions or the equivalent can be done by submitting queries through the same APIs used to query and update data.
-Since these APIs vary by database, consult the documentation for the client and database for examples of how to use transactions.
+Since these APIs vary by database, consult the documentation for the As an example this [section in the Node.js pg client [documentation](https://node-postgres.com/features/transactions) shows how to handle rollback when using transactions.

 Node.js applications are often structured to use microservices instead of a monolith which may limit the ability to leverage